Alph0101/POCO-LOCO-DICE-GAME/README.md

 # POCO-LOCO-DICE-GAME
-An interactive Python based dice game  that involves scoring rules, dynamic player interactions and strategic AI opponents.
+Designed and developed an interactive Python-based dice game featuring turn-based mechanics, custom scoring rules, and dynamic player interactions.
+Integrated AI opponents, customizable settings, and ASCII-based dice visualization for an engaging user experience.
+Utilized Python’s random and time modules for logic and pacing, showcasing problem-solving and interactive programming skills.